Ellypham92/Ellypham92/README.md

 </h3>

 ### :woman_technologist: About Me
-- Business Data Analyst
+- Data Analyst
-- Pursuing a Master of Science in Data Analytics at University of Houston-Downtown
+- Master of Science in Data Analytics at University of Houston-Downtown
-- Been to over 10 countries (Japan is my favorite country) and 15 States (I love New York)
+- Been to over 10 countries (Japan is my favorite country) and numerous States (I love New York)

 ---
 ### :bulb: Independent Projects